 For the Backcountry Access Float 22, the pack itself is $535, and the compressed air cartridge is $200, bringing the grand total to $700.

 This is one of the best-priced avalanche airbag packs on the market.
-At $675, it's $50 less than the Backcountry Access Float 32 and $150 less than the next closest priced packs, the Mammut Ride Removable and Mammut Ride Short, which are both $775 ($600 for the pack and $175 for the canister).
+At $700, it's $50 less than the Backcountry Access Float 32 and around $100 less than the next closest priced packs, the Mammut Ride Removable and Mammut Ride Short.
 This pack is almost half the price (including the canister) of the Black Diamond Halo 28 ($1150) and almost less than half of the Arc'teryx Voltair 30 ($1300).

 The Float 22 is a little bit of a "do it all" size.
 We think the Float 22 is big enough for someone to go backcountry touring all day as long - as they pack light.
 It's the perfect size for heli, cat, or side-country skiing, but wasn't big enough most of the time for more technical objectives when a rope, harness, and other gear was required (or when temperatures are low).
 If you like the design of the Float 22 but wish it was a little bigger, check out the Backcountry Access Float 32; it's 10 liters bigger, has an adjustable torso length and better ice axe holders, and can carry skis A-frame style for lower elevation approaches.